bcchau1/bchau/README.md

-My personal website using vanilla HTML, CSS, and JavaScript.
+Personal website with vanilla HTML, CSS, and JavaScript